-Madurai Chicken Curry Recipe, a popular dish from the southern city from India.
-Madurai is very famous for hot and spicy food, with unique flavor and taste.
+Madurai Chicken Curry Recipe is a popular dish from southern India.
+Madurai is famous for hot and spicy food, with unique flavor and taste.

-This chicken curry is great to serve with rice, ghee rice, fried rice, appam, idli, dosa or chapathi.
-To make a highlight this is a great chicken curry for Biryani.
+This chicken curry is excellent to serve with rice, ghee rice, fried rice, appam, idli, dosa, or chapati.
+To make a highlight, this is a fantastic chicken curry for Biryani.
 Are you thinking of making chicken curry without coconut milk and yogurt?
 This Madurai chicken curry is perfect for you.
 Made with fresh onion and tomatoes.

-My mom, who is from Madurai, never go for cinnamon or cloves for the chicken recipes.
+My mom, who is from Madurai, never goes for cinnamon or cloves for the chicken recipes.
 She brings all the flavor with pepper and cumin seeds.
-But I've added cinnamon and cloves, to get perfect restaurant style Madurai Chicken Curry.
+But I've added cinnamon and cloves to get the perfect restaurant-style Madurai Chicken Curry.

-Chicken Curry with warm Indian Spices is the Most suitable recipe for winter, spring and rainy seasons when we opt for 'light' yet spicier food.
-Perfect remedy recipe for cold and cough.
+Chicken Curry with warm Indian Spices is the Most suitable recipe for winter, spring, and rainy seasons when we opt for 'light' yet spicier food.

-The curry leaves, pepper, and the gingelly oil are the driving agents for this recipe.
-So, play with these ingredients in any recipe to bring out the spicier rich flavor.
-This Madurai chicken curry recipe is perfect for winter and spring seasons.
-And works as a remedy for cold and cough.
+The curry leaves, pepper, and gingelly oil are the driving agents for this recipe.
+So, play with these ingredients in any recipe to bring out the spicier, richer flavor.
+This Madurai chicken curry recipe is perfect for the winter and spring seasons.

-It's raining outside, Rasam, Rice with this curry made our day perfect.
-Sometimes we like to have 'light' yet spicier food, this recipe is perfect for these occasions.
+It's raining outside, Rasam.
+Rice with this curry made our day perfect.
+Sometimes, we like to have 'light' yet spicier food, and this recipe is ideal for these occasions.

-This Madurai chicken curry tastes spicy and hot with full of bold flavors.
-The flavor of fried peppercorns and the curry leaves boost up the flavor and the taste of this dish.
+This Madurai chicken curry tastes spicy and hot and full of bold flavors.
+The flavor of fried peppercorns and the curry leaves boost this dish's flavor and taste.

 Most of the ingredients are generally available here in the United States.
-But getting fresh curry leaves are available in the Indian grocery stores.
-Can never imagine the Indian curry without curry leaves.
-But if it is not available, I would say to skip this ingredient.
+But fresh curry leaves are available in the Indian grocery stores.
+I can never imagine Indian curry without curry leaves.
+But if it is unavailable, I would skip this ingredient.
 I could not find any nearer substitute for curry leaves.
-They are unique and I did not even compromised with the dried curry leaves.
+They are unique, and I did not compromise with the dried curry leaves.

-If you are planning to serve for the party, you can make ahead of the entire curry.
-And reheat and serve when needed.
-You may also refrigerate the leftover in an airtight container.
+If you plan to serve the party, you can make it ahead of the curry, reheat, and help when needed.
+You may also refrigerate the leftovers in an airtight container.
 It stays good for about 4 days if stored properly.
-You may freeze to store Madurai chicken curry for the longer time.
+You may freeze to store Madurai chicken curry for a longer time.

 Another favorite recipe of my family is Prawn sukka, which I also make regularly in my kitchen.